 CALL FOR PARTICIPANTS

 We are inviting scholars to submit work for an academic paper workshop on the topic of Shady Subjects: Everyday Contestation in Automated Systems.
-Participation is limited; submit your application by October 15, 2024.
+Participation is limited; the submission deadline passed on October 15, 2024.

 ABOUT THE WORKSHOP